 I try hard to be healthy.
 I’m not one of those bloggers who shimmys into a size 2 and proclaims cookie dough by the pound to be my favorite thing ever- I’m the kind to so much as look towards a plate of fudge and go up a pant size.
 I abhor working out (you’re more likely to see a colony on Mars than me posting photos from something like crossfit), and the only time you’ll find me running for a long period of time is if I’m being chased by something large and furry with sharp teeth.

-I have a lot of zoodles recipes- things like a fall pasta with nuts and cranberries, paleo carbonara, and shrimp scampi with zucchini instead of pasta– and even pesto and classic spaghetti and meatballs meatballs with spaghetti squash.
+I have a lot of zoodles recipes- things like a fall pasta with nuts and cranberries, paleo carbonara, and shrimp scampi with zucchini instead of pasta.
 I’ll be honest though- while I absolutely loved them, my husband missed the carby-goodness from actual pasta.
 He’s more into pasta than I am- he’d happily eat bowls at a time- and the veggie swaps were always good, but not his favorite if given the choice.
 That is, until this dish.

 My husband LOVES stroganoff.
 Rich, creamy, cheesey, beef-y flavors are at the top of his list- but like me, making healthier swaps has become a recent goal of his lately.
 When I made this dish (which admittedly is not the prettiest dish I have ever cooked), he was skeptical from the start.
 But he ended up raving over it- and it’s the only spaghetti squash pasta he’s requested again while still eating his dinner!